Domtar: Merger with Weyerhaeuser

-On March 7, 2007, the transaction officially closed, and Weyerhauser TIA was subsequently renamed as Domtar Corporation.
+On March 7, 2007, the transaction officially closed, and Weyerhaeuser TIA was subsequently renamed as Domtar Corporation.

 In March 2013, Domtar announced it was acquiring Xerox's US and Canadian Paper businesses and began being the exclusive seller and distributor of Xerox products as of June 1, 2013.

 Cornwall coated cover was produced for a time in Chinese paper mills due to the closure of the Cornwall, Ontario plant, but production has since ceased.

 Acquisition by Paper Excellence

-On May 11, 2021, privately held Canadian forest products company Paper Excellence announced that it was acquiring Domtar Corp. for US$2.8-billion.
+On May 11, 2021, privately held forest products company Paper Excellence announced that it was acquiring Domtar Corp. for US$2.8-billion.

 Environmental issues

 Nova Scotia

 The company was originally known as the Dominion Tar and Chemical Company, Limited.
 Its first plant was located in Cape Breton, Nova Scotia.

 Dominion Tar and Chemical Company Ltd (Domtar) operated a coal tar refining plant and a coal tar storage facility in Sydney from 1903 to 1962.
 This facility was situated directly adjacent to and north of the coke oven operations.
 It diverted coal tar from the coke ovens, refined it, moved it through pipes, and stored it in tanks for shipping elsewhere.
 Domtar ceased operations in Sydney in 1962 abandoning its storage tanks, waste disposal lagoons, pipes, buildings and equipment.
 Domtar conducted little or no clean up of the site.
 A large tank, referred to as the "Domtar tank", remained in place adjacent to the coke ovens site into the 2000s, measuring 28 m (92 ft.) in diameter and 6 m (20 ft.) high.
 It contained materials abandoned by Domtar and other materials added in the years since the facility's abandonment.

 This site, which is located adjacent to the former Sydney Steel plant, is included in a $400 million government sponsored cleanup of what is referred to as the Sydney Tar Ponds.

 In 2008 Domtar partnered with WWF as a part of an ongoing effort to help them source their materials responsibly.
 They are also a long-time member of the Two Sides initiative.